 This section starts with a State Summary, three colorful Maps and Profiles of both National and Cooperative Weather Stations.
 In addition, there are Weather Station Rankings with hundreds of interesting details, such as Erie International Airport reporting the highest annual snowfall with 99.6 inches.

 This section makes it easy to compare statistics on Pennsylvania’s 100 largest communities by dozens of data points—by density of people per square mile, by land area, population size, ethnic percentages, household size, education level and much more.
 A treasure trove of data for grant writers, government research and uncovering population trends.

 Rankings by Category of Pennsylvania Towns and Cities

-Arranged by dozens of interesting categories, this section includes tables that rank 1-150 of the top ranked and 1-150 of the bottom ranked communities with population over 2,500.
+Arranged by dozens of interesting categories, this section includes tables that rank 1-150 of the top-ranked and 1-150 of the bottom-ranked communities with a population over 2,500.
 Explore everything from places at highest elevation (Shade Township at 2,224 feet above sea level in Somerset County), to lowest elevation (the city of Chester at 13 feet above sea level in Delaware County).
-Employment, household income, population size and many more rankings are included in this wide ranging chapter.
+Employment, household income, population size and many more rankings are included in this wide-ranging chapter.